Learn how to make steak tacos from leftovers so you don’t have to waste, but don’t have to eat reheated steak either. Win-win!

 - Now fill your taco shells of choice with filling, being careful not to overpack them.

-Leftover Steak Tacos
+Leftover Steak for Tacos FAQ

 - 3 cups steak (cooked, leftover) chopped